COVID: Omicron is unstoppable now | DW | 16.12.2021

 Governments must act now

-Brockmann said politicians had to act immediately to set up emergency plans for a range of scenarios.
-And set them in motion.
+Brockmann says politicians have to act immediately, setting up emergency plans for a range of scenarios and then putting them into action.

-"We have to slow the spread of the virus to limit the damage," said Brockmann.
-But, he said, it was impossible to stop it outright.
+"We have to slow the spread of the virus to limit the damage," according to Brockmann.
+But, he admits, it will be impossible to stop it outright.

-The experts say communities will have to reduce social contacts and people's movements drastically, similar to what we did in the very first lockdowns.
+Germany's experts say communities will have to reduce social contacts and people's movements drastically, similar to what they did in the very first lockdowns.

-"But we'd have to do a whole lot more, given the speed with which this variant is spreading," Brockmann said.
+"But we'll have to do a whole lot more given the speed with which this variant is spreading," Brockmann said.

 At risk even if you're boosted

-That means that people who are double jabbed, and even those who have had booster shots, can still get infected.
+That means people who are double jabbed and even those who have had booster shots, can still get infected.

 Ciesek said while it was important to get the unvaccinated vaccinated, first jabs would not be enough to fight off omicron.